UTMIST/utmist.gitlab.io/README.md

 - There is a `Makefile` with useful scripts.
 - This new website [utmist.gitlab.io](https://utmist.gitlab.io) is intended to replace [utmist.github.io](utmist.github.io).
 - Instead of having `travis` rebuild the website on GH pages every 24h, we have instead moved towards a **Discord/Slack bot**, allowing some members of the UTMIST Workspace to run the GitLab CI using the most recent data at will.
+- The GitLab CI is using the `leglesslamb/golang-hugo:v0.66.0` Docker image.

 ### Setup/Housekeeping